 Elena was born with a rare genetic condition called Megacystis Microcolon Intestinal Hypoperistalsis Syndrome (MMIHS), which meant that her digestive system didn’t develop properly.

 This eventually caused liver failure, and in August 2017 Elena received her first multi-organ transplant at King’s, receiving a new stomach, liver, pancreas, small intestine and colon.
 Although only partially successful, the transplant enabled her to live a full and active life at home for two years.

 Elena received her second multi-organ transplant in August 2019, but rejection set in and her anti-rejection medicine left her vulnerable to infections.
 Sadly, Elena passed away at King’s in December 2019, aged just three.

-Taking inspiration from her positive outlook on life, the Betts launched the Elena Effect – a joint drive to highlight the importance of organ donation and raise money for King’s High Dependency and Paediatric Intensive Care Units.
+Taking inspiration from her positive outlook on life, the Betts family launched the Elena Effect – a joint drive to highlight the importance of organ donation and raise money for King’s High Dependency and Paediatric Intensive Care Units.

 “We first came up with the idea when Elena was in the Paediatric Intensive Care Unit,” says Mel.